Do cyclists need bicycle insurance? In short, it’s not a legal requirement, but it may be a good idea.

 Exactly what level of coverage is on offer differs from club-to-club, but a good number include third party and liability cover as a minimum.

-British Cycling is the most well-known club that offers discounted coverage.
+British Cycling is the most well-known club that offers discounted coverage (which is now provided by Bikmo).

 For those who partake in other outdoor pursuits, some alternative clubs will have insurance that may cover you.